Pricing In Proportion

 Since the introduction of this system, all post is divided into three categories Letter, Large Letter and Packet.
 Briefly, if an envelope is smaller than 165mm x 240mm x 5mm and under 100g, it is categorised as a Letter.
 If it is larger than any of these measurements, or over 100g it is classified as a Large Letter.

-The PiP logos are available for download in the GCA Members download resources area
+The PiP logos are available for download below.

 In response to the change, the GCA came up with a logo for publishers to use, ideally at the bottom left side of page 4 of all stock, or on cello bags, one for Letter-size cards and the other for Large Letter-size cards.
 We believe that it is vitally important that customers can tell at a glance into which postal category a card falls.